-- As for Topsoil treatment 1 (up to point 5.)
-Topsoil is to be mixed with composted site mulch. - Apply appropriate hydroseed seed mix. - Apply strawmulching with binder over hydroseeding to a minimum thickness of 25mm.
+- As for Topsoil treatment 1 (up to point 5).
+Topsoil is to be mixed with composted site mulch. - Install organic fribre mesh as per specification over final topsoil preparation and prior to hydroseeding. - Apply appropriate hydroseed seed mix. - Apply strawmulching with binder over hydroseeding to a minimum thickness of 25mm.

-Topsoil Treatment 5: For Water quality basins, vegetated swales and channels.
+Topsoil Treatment 5: For Water Quality Basins, Vegetated Swales and Channels.